open/close all folders

-- The 7 Chaos emeralds from Sonic the Hedgehog both invert the trope and play it straight.
-In the original game their purpose was just to unlock the Good ending, but from the second game onwards they became Plot Coupons that could be used as an unlimited source of energy and also unlocked the protagonist's Super Mode.
-In Sonic Rush the Sol Emeralds are introduced, a second set found in another dimension.
+- The Chaos Emeralds both invert the trope and play it straight.
+In the original game, their purpose was just to unlock the Golden Ending.
+From the second game onwards they became Plot Coupons that could be used as an unlimited source of energy and also unlocked the protagonist's Super Mode.
+In Sonic Rush, the Sol Emeralds are introduced, a second set found in another dimension.

-- In Pokémon games, each generation is released with new legendary Pokemon, which are meant to be one-of-a-kind and incredibly rare.
-At last count, there are 52 of them, with fourteen of them being released in Gen IV alone.
+- Each generation is released with new legendary Pokemon, which are meant to be one-of-a-kind and incredibly rare.
+At last count, there are around fifty-four of them, with fourteen of them being released in Gen IV alone.

 - This will also lead to a meta-example: Every single player knows where every legendary is, knows it's a Game Breaker, and (ab)uses it.
 So it's entirely possible to have a four-player Mewtwo and Mewtwo vs. Mewtwo and Mewtwo match.